scottgs/zooid/README.md

 #An Event-Driven Compute Cluster

 **Zooid** is an asynchronous research environment built in node.js to grow quickly and scale nicely.
-It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals through the cluster.
+It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals through the cluster a little bit like how brains do.

-Each node:
+**New nodes

-- Self discovers on the network.
+- Self-orient on the network.
-- Assimilates skills appropriate for it's hardware.
+- Assimilate skills appropriate for it's hardware.
+- Queues action requests.
-- Listens to the broadcast domain for events
+- Listens for things, and tries to do stuff to them.

-- Persists action potential until event requirements are met
+- Persists action potential until event requirements are met.

 #Install